Matadisco

 Matadisco separates data discovery from data storage.
 Three pieces work together:

-Lightweight pointers to metadata.
-A record contains a link to the actual metadata, an optional preview, and a timestamp.
-That's it — this minimal schema works with any metadata standard: STAC, DataCite, IIIF, RSS, and more.
+Write Matadisco records to a PDS (Personal Data Server).
+A record is a lightweight pointer to metadata — a link, an optional preview, and a timestamp — so the schema works with any metadata standard: STAC, DataCite, IIIF, RSS, and more.
+A producer typically watches an existing catalogue or data source and publishes records automatically.

-Subscribe to a relay, filter for records relevant to your community, and display them.
+Read records from the network via a PDS or Jetstream, filter for what's relevant, and present them as a web-based portal for users.
 A satellite imagery portal, a scientific data hub, a cultural heritage archive — each built in about 100 lines of code.

 The schema